flyway/flywaydb.org/documentation/hub/automation.md

 ## Other CI Tools

-If you do not wish to use GitHub Actions to automate your migration script checks, it is possible to use another CI tool.
+If you do not wish to use GitHub Actions to automate your migration script checks, it is possible to use another CI tool by scripting the <a href="/documentation/hub/commandline">`flywayhub` command line</a>.

-This <a href="https://github.com/red-gate/flyway-hub-migration-test/blob/main/entrypoint.sh">script</a> can be added as a step in your CI provider, which will run your migration script checks and report success or failure.
-The script requires the following to run:
+To give you an idea of how the the `flywayhub` command line can be used in your CI process, take a look at the <a href="https://github.com/red-gate/flyway-hub-migration-test/blob/main/entrypoint.sh">implementation</a> of the Flyway Hub Github Action.
+Ths script requires the following to run:

-- **Environment variable**: `FLYWAY_HUB_ACCESS_TOKEN` - An access token for Flyway Hub creating by clicking "Configure automated checks".
+- **Environment variable**: `FLYWAYHUB_ACCESS_TOKEN` - An access token for Flyway Hub creating by clicking "Configure automated checks".
-- **Environment variable**: `GITHUB_SHA` - The commit SHA that triggered the workflow.
-For example, *ffac537e6cbbf934b08745a378932722df287a53*
-- **Script argument**: `Project ID` - The ID of your Flyway Hub project, found in the URL when viewing a project

 Would you like to see Flyway Hub integrated into your CI provider? <a href="mailto:flywayhub@red-gate.com">Let us know</a>